Last Updated on October 1, 2022 by Jim Ferri

 Continue on up along Rua Augusta, a pedestrian-only street lined with tourist-filled cafes and shops and covered with patterned cobblestones.
 When you come to Rua Sta.
 Justa, turn left and walk a block or two to the old Santa Justa Elevator.

-The Santa Justa Elevator does seem a bit odd: a wrought-iron frame elevator, which looks as if plucked from the Eiffel Tower, sitting in the center of Lisbon.
-But there is a connection here, however: it was built by an apprentice of Gustave Eiffel.
+The Santa Justa Elevator does seem a bit odd.
+It’s a wrought-iron frame elevator, which looks as if plucked from the Eiffel Tower, sitting in the center of Lisbon.
+But there is a connection here, however: its designer was an apprentice of Gustave Eiffel.

-The outdoor elevator was built in 1901 to connect Baixa with the Bairro Alto neighborhood above, an area of pricy shops, restaurants, and Fado houses.
+The outdoor elevator, built in 1901, connects Baixa with the Bairro Alto neighborhood above.
+Alto is an area of pricey shops, restaurants, and Fado houses.

 It’s a bit eccentric, but interesting nevertheless, with its wood cabin and original brass fixtures.
-As you’d expect, today it’s mostly used by tourists, not locals, for the 105-foot ride to the top, and even in the off-season, you sometimes find a queue.
+Not surprisingly, today it is mostly used by tourists, not locals.
+For the 105-foot ride to the top, and even in the off-season, you sometimes find a queue.

 National Museum of Ancient Art (Museu Nacional de Arte Antiga)

 To non-Portuguese, this museum’s name is a bit misleading since this museum is actually Portugal’s national gallery.
 It’s a beautiful treasure trove of European art from the 14th – 19th centuries.
-As might be expected, it’s the most complete collection of Portuguese art in the world.
+As you might expect, it’s the most complete collection of Portuguese art in the world.